 All prescription medications have a list price.1 Very few patients pay the list price, which is a price set by the manufacturer.
-The list price* of DUPIXENT is $3019.50 per month, but most people will not pay the list price.
+The list price* of DUPIXENT is $3019.50 per 4-week supply, but most people will not pay the list price.

 The amount you pay for DUPIXENT will largely depend on whether you have insurance, the type of insurance you have, whether your insurance provider considers the medication to be preferred or not preferred, and whether you’ve met your deductible.

 * List price is also referred to as wholesale acquisition cost or WAC.
 WAC is the price at which Sanofi sells its products to wholesalers.
 A monthly supply of DUPIXENT (300 mg or 200 mg) is defined as two injections per month.
 List price as of 2/20/19.